[Editorial] How Samsung Works for a Better, More Sustainable Future for All Through InnovationShare open/close

 In order to help mitigate these issues, Samsung Electronics strives to incorporate environmental sustainability into everything we do.
 Let’s take a look at how Samsung’s eco-conscious product innovation and consumer engagement come together to help us all achieve a sustainable future.

-Based on the principle of product stewardship, our products are thoughtfully designed to minimise their impact on the environment.
-Samsung is deeply engaged in activities to minimise the environmental impact of its products throughout their entire lifecycle – from development and manufacturing to distribution and usage through to after-sales service and recycling.
+Based on the principle of product stewardship, our products are thoughtfully designed to minimize their impact on the environment.
+Samsung is deeply engaged in activities to minimize the environmental impact of its products throughout their entire life cycle – from development and manufacturing to distribution and usage through to after-sales service and recycling.

-Firstly, Samsung incorporates environmental considerations into its product development process.
-To this end, the company has introduced an Eco-Design Process to evaluate its products against eco-conscious standards.
+Firstly, Samsung incorporates environmental concerns into its product development process.
+To this end, the company has introduced an Eco-Design Process to evaluate its products against eco-conscious standards across different countries, including the U.S. and Korea.
 In 2008, the company established a company-wide eco-committee and division-level task forces to step up its efforts in developing eco-conscious products.
 To this day, Samsung is committed to developing innovative, high-performing products that have minimal impact on the environment.

 Moving on to the distribution stage, Samsung has replaced its plastic and shrink wrap with packaging made of renewable biomaterials in order to reduce packaging waste.
-The company also now ensures its paper suppliers hold a Forest Stewardship certification, and following these efforts, managed to completely replace all the paper used in the manuals and packaging for its mobile and consumer electronics products by the end of 2020.
+The company also now holds its paper suppliers to requiring a Forest Stewardship certification, and following these efforts, managed to completely replace all the paper used in the manuals and packaging for its mobile and consumer electronics products at the end of 2020.

-Going through to the final stage of a product’s lifecycle; disposal, Samsung is continuing to pioneer its waste collection and recycling programs around the globe, currently operating in 55 different countries.
-The company is currently planning to expand its closed-loop recycling system in order to recover and reuse more iron, copper and plastics from e-waste.
+Going through to the final stage of a product’s lifecycle, disposal, Samsung is continuing to pioneer its waste collection and recycling programs around the globe, currently operating in 55 different countries.
+Users can in the U.S., for example, can drop off their end-of-life mobile devices at any of over 500 uBreakiFix locations, an independent repair chain.
+The company is also currently planning to expand its closed-loop recycling system in order to recover and reuse more iron, copper and plastics from e-waste.

 To encourage customers to use their products for longer as part of a circular economy, Samsung has established a quick and easy repair process for users, through which the company supplies product repair information and parts to contracted repair shops as well as independent repair stores.